 You get a lifetime warranty if you buy this device – just like every other Ekrin device.
 Ekrin also offers superb customer support.

 You can get it at $179.99 or you use our MGA20 coupon and buy it for only $143.99 – a sweet 20% discount.
-This is half the Hypervolt 2 price for a device with better performance and a lifetime warranty.
+This is still significantly less than the Hypervolt 2’s price, for a device with better performance and a lifetime warranty.

 Bob and Brad X6 Pro